 The Sinister Story Behind This Popular South Carolina Park Will Give You Chills

-South Carolina is home to the number one city in the U.S. and Canada, ranked in the 2017 Travel & Leisure World’s Best Awards – and we couldn’t be more proud of the Palmetto State’s oldest city, Charleston.
-Founded in 1670 as “Charles Town,” the city has grown exponentially over the centuries to become not only a favorite destination for visitors, but also the city of choice for many Americans living the dream of relocating to the Holy City.
+South Carolina is home to the number one city in the U.S. and Canada, ranked in the 2017 Travel & Leisure World’s Best Awards – and we couldn’t be prouder of the Palmetto State’s oldest city, Charleston.
+Founded in 1670 as “Charles Town,” the city has grown exponentially over the centuries to become not only a favorite destination for visitors but also the city of choice for many Americans living the dream of relocating somewhere beautiful.
 But Charleston may have a dirty little secret that’s often overlooked: a legendary haunted park in South Carolina is hiding there in plain sight.

-We’d love to know about your experiences at White Point Garden.
-Did you get an eerie feeling if and when you visited?
+We’d love to know about your experiences at this haunted park in South Carolina.
+Did you get an eerie feeling if and when you visited White Point Garden?
 Let us know in the comments.